guregu/php/README.md

 0. ~~Reconsider whether you really want to do this~~.
 1. [Install Spin](https://spin.fermyon.dev/quickstart/).
-2. For hot reloading, [install nodemon](https://www.npmjs.com/package/nodemon) (optional).
-3. Clone this repo.
+2. Clone this repo.
-4. Configure the www root in `spin.toml`
+3. Configure the www root in `spin.toml`
-5. Put PHP scripts or Prolog programs in `public_html`.
+4. Put PHP scripts or Prolog programs in `public_html`.

 ## Run